-We know more than we want to about the "wisdom" that comes from the devil (3:15).
-In its place James suggests a different kind, "the wisdom that comes from heaven" (3:17).
+We know more than we want to about the "wisdom" that comes from the devil (verse 15).
+In its place James suggests a different kind, "the wisdom that comes from heaven" (verse 17).

-Look at the words that describe this heavenly wisdom, and then compare it to words from the famous "love chapter" in 1 Corinthians 13.
+Look at the words that describe this heavenly wisdom, and then compare them to words from the famous "love chapter" in 1 Corinthians 13.

 1 Corinthians 13